-With that said, I’ve always been curious as to how many generations of a native Texan I am.
+With that said, I’ve always been curious as to how many generations of a Texan I am.
 Three?
 Four?
 Maybe Five?
 I didn’t have a clue.
 That was until my aunt recently gave me some genealogical work from another relative.
-My task: find how many generations I could go with an unbroken line of native Texans.
-Remember, they had to be born in Texas to qualify.
+My task: find how many generations I could go with an unbroken line of native Texans up to the initial immigrating ancestor.
 What I found surprised and elated me.

-Let me count from the past to the present:
+Let me count Texans from the past to the present:

 - 2nd Generation: My great4 grandfather John Slocomb and great4 grandmother Sarah Slocomb (nee.

 Shoat) are the [almost] first Texans.
 According to Texas State Archives and Land Grants, they moved to Austin/Bastrop area sometime in or before 1840 (census records indicate that John was born in Maryland and Sarah from Louisiana).
 That would they mean moved to Texas while it was the Republic.
 Yup, a nation unto itself!
 Woo-hoo!!!
 Talk about native Texans!!!
 (Why 2nd Generation?
 LOOK at the Feb.
 2020 update below for an important change to this chain!)